MotusWTS/Documentation/Operations/DataFlow.md

 ## Possible data paths

-**Case 1** : NanoTags on Lotek CVX, with DTA file manually uploaded to motus.org
+1. NanoTags on Lotek CVX, with DTA file manually uploaded to motus.org

 - File processed by find_tags on sgdata, then imported into motus.org

-**Case 2** : NanoTags on SensorGnome, manually uploaded to motus.org
+2. NanoTags on SensorGnome, manually uploaded to motus.org

 - File processed by find_tags on sgdata, then imported into motus.org

-**Case 3** : NanoTags on SensorGnome, sent over SSH to sensorgnome
+3. NanoTags on SensorGnome, sent over SSH to sensorgnome

 - File sent by sensorgnome.org to sgdata.motus.org
 - File processed by find_tags on sgdata, then imported into motus.org

-**Case 4** : NanoTags on SensorStations, sent to CTT over network
+4. NanoTags on SensorStations, sent to CTT over network

 - gz files are uploaded by CTT to AWS folder **ctt/data/**
 - gz files are downloaded from AWS by BSC and passed to tag_finder for processing (*S3MonitorProc*)
 - gz files are archived on AWS in folder **ctt/processed/**

-**Case 5** : CTT tags on SensorGnome (with CTT dongle) or SensorStations, manually uploaded to motus.org
+5. CTT tags on SensorGnome (with CTT dongle) or SensorStations, manually uploaded to motus.org

 - gz files are read for known dual mode receivers using the older software to extract CTT detections and GPS data (*ReadCTTDataSG2*)
 - gz files containing CTT detections in newer format are intercepted in motusServer and placed in a local folder (*handleNewFiles.R*)